 Optional subject credits: 12 ECTS

 Total credits: 60 ECTS

-Subject I – Strategies and Policies of Design
+Subject I – Strategies and policies of design

-- Introduction to speculative design
+- Speculative design

 - Critical design